 Smart Tips for After you’ve Paid Off your Gambling Debt

 You’ve finally paid off your gambling debt.
-You’ve broken free from gambling addiction.
+You’ve broken free from gambling addiction and found relief.
 You’re going to want to make sure you don’t fall back into either one.
 Here are some tips for keeping yourself free from gambling and free from debt: